19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Resting.md

 ## Short Rest

-A short rest is a period of 1 hour (10 [Delve Rounds](Round.md#Delve%20Round)) doing next to no movement or physical activity.
-PCs regain all [Fatigue Points](../../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md) after a short rest.
+If the PCs are in a safe space, they can take some time to [Recover](../Exploration/Delving.md#Recover) as much as they want, and regain all [Fatigue Points](../../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md) after about 30 minutes to an hour usually.

 ### Interruption

 If a short rest is interrupted, the PCs regain [Fatigue Points](../../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md) as if they had been using [Recover](../Exploration/Delving.md#Recover).
-*(d4 + [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md)) for each [Delve Round](Round.md#Delve%20Round) in the short rest prior to interruption.*
+*(1d4 + [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md)) for each [Delve Round](Round.md#Delve%20Round) in the short rest prior to interruption.*

 ## Long Rest